Once you’ve created an application sooner or later you are going to get hit with a spam bot. It’s inevitable.

 Honeypots are a first-line defense and are pretty easy to setup.
 The way they work in this context is you add a hidden form input that should never have a value, then when the form is submitted if that hidden field has a value you know it’s probably from a bot.

-You can implement this yourself but if packages like spatie/laravel-honeypot exist to make integration a breeze.
+You can implement this yourself but if packages like honey pot exist to make integration a breeze.

 Just remember if you are making your own name the input fields something that seems legitimate, that way the bots think it’s a field that should be filled out.